threedworld-mit/tdw/Documentation/lessons/replicants/movement.md

 ### Move with a different animation

-You can optionally tell a Replicant to move with a different walk animation by setting the `animation` parameter, like this: `replicant.move_by(distance=2, animation="limping")`:
+You can optionally tell a Replicant to move with a different walk animation by setting the `animation` parameter, like this: `replicant.move_by(distance=2, animation="running_medium")`:

 ```python
 from tdw.controller import Controller